About the Council

 Background

-It is the newest among several regional economic development association in North America.
 It seeks to unite its professional economic development members in the two Canadian provinces of Ontario and Quebec and the eight United States of Minnesota, Wisconsin, Illinois, Indiana, Michigan, Ohio, Pennsylvania and New York in working together to maintain the region's economic competitiveness.